gilbertchen/duplicacy/GUIDE.md

 The -vss option works on Windows only to turn on the Volume Shadow Copy service such that files opened by other processes with exclusive locks can be read as usual.

-When the repository can have multiple storages (added by the *add* command), you can specifiy the storage to back up to by the storage name.
+When the repository can have multiple storages (added by the *add* command), you can select the storage to back up to by specifying the storage name.

 You can specify patterns to include/exclude files by putthing them in a file named *.duplicacy/filters*.
 Please refer to the Include/Exclude Patterns section for how to specify the patterns.